Tibo J. Chávez

 Tibo Juan Chávez (1912 – 1991) was an American attorney, politician, and judge who served as the 15th lieutenant governor of New Mexico.
 Chávez also served separate terms in the New Mexico Senate.

 Education

 Chávez earned a Bachelor of Arts from the University of New Mexico and Bachelor of Laws from the Georgetown University Law Center.

 Career

 During World War II, he served in the U.S. Embassy in Chile.
 Chávez then returned to New Mexico and was elected to the New Mexico Senate in 1948.
 He served until 1950, after which he was selected to serve as lieutenant governor of New Mexico.
 In 1954, Chávez was again elected to the New Mexico Senate, serving until 1974.
 Chávez was a candidate in the 1974 New Mexico gubernatorial election, placing second in Democratic primary.
-From 1979 until his death in 1991, he served as a district court judge.
+From 1979 until his death in 1991, he served as a judge of the New Mexico District Court.
 Chávez also owned a private legal practice, which is still operated by his sons.

 After his death, Chávez's papers were donated to the University of New Mexico–Valencia Campus in Los Lunas, New Mexico.